ASML Holding (NASDAQ:ASML) – What Are Whales Doing With ASML Holding

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for ASML Holding options trades today is 273.0 with a total volume of 249.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for ASML Holding's big money trades within a strike price range of $400.0 to $590.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of ASML Holding's whale activity within a strike price range from $350.0 to $510.0 in the last 30 days.

 ASML Holding Option Volume And Open Interest Over Last 30 Days